Idealist17/Sui_Move_to_Knowledge_Graph/README.md

 MoveScanner -p "./res/examples_mv/sui" -o /my/path/my_result.json
 ```

-if you want to print result as json on termianl, use `-j`, if you don't want to output results on the command line, use `-n`.
+If you don't want to output results on the command line, use `-n`.

 ### Printer